-Generic to all Senior Lecturer roles (Building on the demands of Lecturer):
+Generic to all Lecturer roles:

 Individuals carry out a range of duties and have responsibility taken from the following.
 Whilst it is not anticipated that all of the activities listed below will be covered by one individual, it is expected that over time all individuals will make a balanced contribution to the three areas of academic activity (research, teaching and learning and reach-out).